 Guard or Reserve Commitment After a Palace Chase

 Now, one thing that hasn’t been mentioned yet is what your commitment will be to the guard or reserve.
-Your commitment to the guard or reserve is three times the amount of commitment you had left on active duty.
-If the board approves you to leave active duty 6 months early, you will owe 1.5 years to a guard or reserve unit.
+Your commitment to the guard or reserve is two times the amount of commitment you have remaining for enlisted and three times the amount of commitment you had left for officers.
+If the board approves you to leave active duty 6 months early, you will owe 12 months to 1.5 years to a guard or reserve unit.

 Whether your application is approved or disapproved, you will receive a notification through myPers.
 Don’t get too worried if your application is disapproved by the board.
 You can reapply, but you do have to wait a minimum of 120 days to reapply.